-Each school division will spend time this year reflecting upon what is appropriate at their level to address spiritual formation (or development).
+Each school division will spend time reflecting upon what is appropriate at their level to address spiritual formation and development.
 We must look at the real issues students face, address conformity versus maturity, attend to sins of the heart, and “…inspire our students to pursue Jesus more often than we track their transgressions” (Wenzel, 2009).
 We must constantly teach and model the virtues of Scripture (II Peter 1:5-9) that make us effective and productive in our knowledge of Christ.
-Our office received a note this week from one our families that indicates we are working in the right direction – “Thank you to the wonderful faculty and staff that make MCS such a fantastic environment…we are truly blessed to be a part of an institution that is committed to reflecting Christ in all they do.”

 Clearly the school alone cannot carry out this role.
 Successful Christian schools have engaged parents that assist in the spiritual formation of each child.
 Ken Smitherman (ACSI), asked these questions of parents: Is regular church attendance and participation a way of life in your family?
 Do you engage in times of family worship and prayer as a regular activity in your home?
 Do you have dinner conversations that welcome discussions of a spiritual nature?
 The patterns that we establish both in our families and at our Christian school will make a statement either for or against the productive spiritual formation of our children.
 May this be our fervent prayer and work at MCS!